1996 Bournemouth International

 The 1996 Bournemouth International (also known as the 1996 Samsung Open for sponsorship reasons) was a men's tennis tournament played on outdoor clay courts at the West Hants Tennis Club in Bournemouth in England and was part of the World Series of the 1996 ATP Tour.
-It was the inaugural edition of the tournament and was held from 9 to 15 September 1996.
-Albert Costa won the singles title.
+It was the inaugural edition of the tournament and was held from 9 September until 15 September 1996.
+First-seeded Albert Costa won the singles title.